Graduate Faculty Profiles

 Dr. Anne-Marie Kinahan

 Dr. Kinahan holds a PhD in Communication from the School of Journalism and Communication at Carleton University, where she began conducting research on women’s communication and women’s media in Canada at the turn of the twentieth century.
 Her interest in the history of feminism, women’s history, and communication history informs her current research project on early Canadian women’s magazines.
 Her research interests are diverse, including communication and media history, media and television studies, feminism and popular culture, and communication and moral regulation.
-These research interests find expression in several of the courses that she teaches for the Department of Communication Studies: Mass Communication in Canada (CS101), Gender, Communication and Culture (CS322), Critical Television Studies (CS352), various fourth-year seminars (CS400), the team-taught graduate seminar in Communication Studies (CS600), and the graduate course Gender and Communication (CS620).
+These research interests find expression in several of the courses that she teaches for the Department of Communication Studies: Mass Communication in Canada (CS101), one of the two introductory courses our department offers, Gender, Communication and Culture (CS322), Television Studies (CS352), and senior seminars on Media and Moral Regulation.

 Dr. Martin Morris